-So often when dealing with China, even the best suppliers suffer from the bare minimum mentality (laid out above), so what you want to do is realize this and inspire the supplier to see your vision.
+When dealing with China, even the best suppliers suffer from the bare minimum mentality (laid out above).
+What you want to do is realize this and inspire the supplier to see your vision.

 List your expectations to your supplier from the beginning.
 Even after you’ve gone over these from the beginning, the supplier probably will not get it and adapt the first time, or the second time, or the….

 Working with China requires a lot of what I call “shampoo instructions”.
 Rinse and Repeat.
 If you think you can tell your supplier or employee or teammate something 1 time and they got it or they will self research, then you’re going to be disappointed.

 A team is only as good as its leader.

 Consider that when contracting a vendor to manufacture your orders, the supplier becomes an extension of your company.
 Many importers and distributors discuss on their website how they have this intricate network of global suppliers.
 But when they contact this supposedly pre-established “network”, they treat it solely as an “us and them mentality.”